m3steele/xm-labs-PostMan-APIs/README.md

 # xMatters REST API's for Postman
 This repository provides you with a Postman collection that contains all xMatters Rest API end points as of May 3 / 2018.
+It also includes Postman Runners that allow you to chain API requests togeter to do cool things.

 * 176 xMatters API requests.
-* JavaScript and JSON generated payloads for each api.
+* JavaScript and JSON payloads for each api.
 * Runner Collections to automate processes that require multiple API request.
 * Build your own custom Runners to string together multiple api requests.
 * Automatically adds Postman environment variables with returned results from api requests.
 This allows you to chain multiple API's together without needing to manually move UUID's from one request to the next.
 * Make multiple API requests using postman Runners to import large datasets into xMatters from a csv files.
-* Test the xMatters API without being an API expert.
+* Use the xMatters API without being an API expert.

 <kbd>
   <img src="https://github.com/xmatters/xMatters-Labs/raw/master/media/disclaimer.png">